-The rest of the paper is organized as follows.
-In Section \ref{section:BACKGROUND AND PROBLEM STATEMENT}, we provide some preliminaries and formally state the network design problems.
-In Section \ref{section:OPTIMAL COHESIVENESS}, we develop a convex, tractable framework to solve the network design problems under consideration.
-Illustrative examples are highlighted in Section \ref{section:NUMERICAL SIMULATIONS}.
-Concluding remarks are drawn in Section \ref{section:CONCLUSIONS}.
+The rest of the paper is organized as follows. $\S$\ref{sub:Synchronization-in-Networks} provides some background on the synchronization problem. $\S$\ref{section:OPTIMAL COHESIVENESS} develops an optimization framework to solve the frequency design problem.
+The (robust) weight design problem is solved in $\S$\ref{subsection: weight design}.
+Illustrative examples are presented in $\S$\ref{section:NUMERICAL SIMULATIONS}.
+Concluding remarks are drawn in $\S$\ref{section:CONCLUSIONS}.